ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 > For the Sample Application, we have split the Terraform code into multiple files to make it easier to manage and
 > maintain the different components of the Sample Application!

+> [!CAUTION]
+> If you are a developer, make sure to change the name of the S3 bucket used in the `dev` Terraform code to the name
+> used above under [`create-ecr`](#create-ecr)!
+If not, you will get an error as the bucket already exists.

 ### Terraform Configuration

 Before you can use Terraform to deploy the Sample Application, you will need to initialise Terraform and retrieve the required backend configurations.

-To do so, you need to run the following command in the directories contained within the `deploy/` directory:
+To do so, you need to run the following command in the subdirectories within the `deploy/` directory:

 ```shell
 terraform init